European Drama and Theatre: Gods, Ideas and Adaptations

 - Southerne, Oroonoko

-- Moliere, The School for Wives
+- Molière, The School for Wives

 - Racine, Phaedre

-- Wycherley, The School for Wives
+- Wycherley, The Country-Wife

 Theatre reframed: the world in the house?